 Energy storage technologies

-From lithium-ion batteries to pumped-storage hydropower plants to hydrogen storage, each of these energy storage technologies is used in a variety of industries.
-Choosing the right solution depends on the energy needs, production scale, and sustainability strategy of the company.
-In this article, we will explain how the different technologies work and where they perform best.
+From lithium-ion batteries, through pumped-storage power plants, to hydrogen storage - each of these energy storage technologies finds applications in various industrial sectors.
+The choice of the right solution depends on energy needs, production scale, and the company’s sustainability strategy.
+In this article, we will explain how different technologies work and where they are best suited.

 How does energy storage work?

-Energy storage involves storing surplus energy during periods of low demand and then releasing it when demand increases.
-These systems operate on various principles, from mechanical to chemical to thermal, depending on the chosen technology.
-The primary goal of storage is to provide flexibility in energy supply, especially when combined with intermittent energy sources such as wind farms and photovoltaic installations.
+Energy storage involves storing energy surpluses during periods of low demand and then releasing it when demand increases.
+These systems operate on various principles – mechanical, chemical, or thermal – depending on the chosen technology.
+The key goal of storage is to provide flexibility in energy delivery, especially in combination with unstable energy sources such as wind farms and photovoltaic installations.

-Renewable energy is characterized by variability—it is produced depending on weather conditions, leading to fluctuations in grid power availability.
-Energy storage plays a key role in this process, allowing surplus energy to be stored during periods of overproduction (e.g., on windy or sunny days) and released when demand exceeds current production.
-This enables companies to avoid purchasing energy during expensive peak periods, leading to significant savings.
+Energy from RES is characterized by variability – it is produced depending on weather conditions, which leads to fluctuations in power availability on the grid.
+Energy storage plays an important role in this process by enabling surplus energy to be stored during overproduction periods (e.g., windy or sunny days) and released when demand exceeds current production.
+This allows companies to avoid purchasing energy during expensive peak periods, leading to significant savings.

 What is energy storage used for?

-• Grid stabilization – helps smooth out fluctuations in energy supply, especially in regions with a high share of renewable energy.
+• network stabilization - helps smooth out fluctuations in energy supply, especially in regions with a high share of RES,

-• Cost reduction – companies can store energy when the price is low and use it when it becomes more expensive.
+• cost reduction - companies can store energy when prices are low and use it when it becomes more expensive,

-• Energy reserve – acts as a backup power source during grid outages, which is crucial for industrial plants where production continuity is essential.
+• energy reserve - in case of power outages from the grid, energy storage systems can serve as backup power sources, which is crucial in industrial plants where production continuity is critical,

-• Emission reduction – supports CO₂ emission reduction when integrated with renewable energy sources, helping companies achieve net-zero emissions goals.
+• emission reduction - energy storage supports CO2 emission reduction when integrated with renewable energy sources, helping companies achieve zero-emission goals.

 Energy storage technologies

-Depending on their needs, budgets, and production specifics, companies can choose from a variety of energy storage technologies.
+Depending on needs, available budgets, and production specifics, companies can choose from many available energy storage technologies.

 Lithium-ion batteries (Li-ion)